 However, many aren’t aware of Finn Hill Park, also in the same area.
 Parking is available in two lots.
 Street parking is also available.

-A popular family-friendly park, Finn Hill Park contains almost 10 miles of trails you and the kiddos can explore.
+Finn Hill Park contains almost 10 miles of trails you and the kiddos can explore.
 The loop around the park passes by wetlands, which often have ducks enjoying the water.
-There have been owl sightings–so keep a keen eye out an don’t rush too much!
+There have been owl sightings–so keep a keen eye out and don’t rush too much!

 Some families hike into St. Edward’s from Finn Hill, or head over to Bastyr University to explore their herb gardens.